Of Commerce, Counsel & the Coin

 Plate F · The same three names · A ledger that disowns no one

 An administration in Washington is now using tariff policy to deconstruct the trade architecture which once underwrote the dollar, and a foreign policy of selective withdrawal to deconstruct the alliance architecture which once defended it.
-Its monetary policy hands the new programmable rails to the PayPal lineage.
-Its rhetoric produces, on cue, the civil unrest under which surveillance is normalised.
-The most plausible reading of all this is not disruption, in the marketing sense in which that word is now used.
-It is managed contraction, dressed as restoration.
-The machine the parents built no longer pays its operators what they could earn by dismantling it.
-So they are dismantling it, with theatre.
+Its monetary policy hands the new programmable rails to the PayPal lineage, and its rhetoric produces, on cue, the civil unrest under which surveillance is normalised.
+Anyone reaching for the word disruption, in the marketing sense in which that word is now used, should notice that the machine the parents built no longer pays its operators what they could earn by dismantling it.
+The more plausible reading is managed contraction, dressed as restoration, and the dismantling is proceeding accordingly, with theatre.

 Part Six